 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
 Click the Show icon (to display the entered password.
-VPN server address The IP or URL address of the PPTP or L2TP authentication server. мти The maximum size of units transmitted by the interface.
+VPN server address The IP address or full domain name of the PPTP or L2TP authentication server.

-Parameter Description Encryption protocol No encryption: MPPE encryption is not applied.
+Parameter Description мти The maximum size of units transmitted by the interface.
+Encryption protocol No encryption: MPPE encryption is not applied.
 MPPE 40 128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
 MPPE 40 bit: MPPE encryption with a 40-bit key is applied.
 MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
 MPPE encryption can be applied only if the MS-CHAP, MS-CHAPv2, or AUTO value is selected from the Authentication protocol drop-down list.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.
-Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
-If the switch is moved to the right, the LCP interval and LCP fails fields are available.
-Specify the required values.
-Dial on demand For the PPTP, L2TP, and L2TP over IPsec types only.
-Move the switch to the right if you want the router to establish connection to the Internet on demand.
+Keep Alive If the switch is moved to the right, the router sends echo requests in order to check the connection state.
+After several consecutive unanswered requests the router restarts the PPP connection.
+If needed, change the interval (in seconds) between requests and the number of unanswered requests in the LCP interval and LCP failures fields correspondingly or leave the default values.
+For the PPTP, L2TP, and L2TP over IPsec types only.
+Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 Static IP address Fill in the field if you want to use a static IP address to access the Internet.
-PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.
+PPP debug Move the switch to the right if you want to log all data on this PPP connection debugging.
+Upon that the Debugging messages value should be selected from the Level drop-down list on the System / Log page (see the Log section, page 256).